 Ogre is a popular place to live thanks to its easy striking distance of Riga, and is actually one of the few towns in Latvia with an increasing population.
 The town itself is adorable, though admittedly low on attractions.
 The map I picked up at the tourist office proudly pointed out each of the heritage buildings lining the main street.
 There’s also a small history museum and a smattering of cafes.
 But mostly, people come to Ogre for the nature.
 A walking path follows the gently meandering Ogre River, which is spanned by the longest arched bridge in Latvia.
 I had hoped to visit the much lauded Zilie Kalni – or Blue Hills – Nature Park, but the walking distance from town was too great, even for me.
 Riga to Ogre: 40 minutes via train.

 Last but not least is Jurmala, the famous resort town on the Baltic Sea.
-Located a mere 25 kilometers from Riga, it’s easy to see why this is the most popular location with day trippers.
+Located a mere 25 kilometers from the capital, it’s easy to see why this is the most popular of the Riga day trips.
 What’s surprising is the lack of development.
 The pristine white sand coast is backed by seemingly endless pine forests, with only a handful of hotels visible on the horizon.
 Mostly you’ll find secluded holiday homes and quaint townships tucked among the trees.
 A pedestrian promenade lined with shops and cafes connects the two most popular areas, Dzintari and Majori, known for their blue flag beaches.
 Visiting in winter?
 Go cross-country skiing over the frozen sand!
+(Click here for my guide to Jurmala.)
 Riga to Jurmala: 30 minutes by train.
 You can disembark at either Dzintari or Majori, though the latter has a nicer station area.

 Which of these Riga day trips are you most interested in taking?